-Increased unemployment could lead to higher levels of arrears, in both the Bank's retail residential mortgage loan and unsecured consumer loan portfolios which, in turn, would lead to an increase in the Bank's impairment charges in respect of these portfolios.
-Increased unemployment could also result in less demand for the Bank's products.
+Increased unemployment could lead to higher levels of arrears, in the Bank's retail lending portfolios which, in turn, would lead to an increase in the Bank's impairment charges in respect of these portfolios.
+Increased unemployment could also result in a lower demand for the Bank's products.